cratesland/cronexpr/README.md

 `cronexpr` is [on crates.io](https://crates.io/crates/cronexpr) and can be used by adding `cronexpr` to your dependencies in your project's `Cargo.toml`.
 Or more simply, just run `cargo add cronexpr`.

+## Who is using `cronexpr`?

+The original purpose of this library is to be used in [supporting `CREATE TASK` in ScopeDB](https://www.scopedb.io/reference/stmt-ddl#create-task).

+If you are using `cronexpr` in your project, please feel free to open a PR to add your project to this list.

 ## Dependencies

 `cronexpr` depends on: